Project Overview

 - Platforms: iOS and Android

-- Framework: SwiftUI, Kotlin
+- Android Framework: Kotlin / Jetpack Compose

 - Weather Data: Open-Meteo API (free, no account required)